Tips for Safe Tailgating at the Game

 Football season has kicked off, and gathering with friends before the game can be almost as big of an event as the game itself.
 Here are some tips to make sure your tailgate is a success:

-If you’re using a charcoal grill, make sure the coals are completely cool before disposing of them.
-(For additional grilling safety tips, click here.)
+- If you’re using a charcoal grill, make sure the coals are completely cool before disposing of them.
+(For additional grilling safety tips, view our blog article here.)

-Never serve alcohol to someone underage.
-(You can read more about social host liability here.)
+- Never serve alcohol to someone underage.
+(You can read more about social host liability in our blog article here.)